West German Embassy siege in Stockholm: The siege

 They warned Swedish police to back off or some hostages would be killed, but the police did not comply.
 Consequently, one of the hostages, Baron Andreas von Mirbach, a German military attaché, was marched out onto the landing and shot dead.
 Coincidentally, in 1918, his late relative Wilhelm von Mirbach had been assassinated at the German embassy in Moscow by Left Socialist-Revolutionaries while serving as German Ambassador to Russia.

 Chancellor Helmut Schmidt, having experienced another hostage crisis just weeks before, was not prepared to negotiate with them.
 In response, economic attaché Hillegaart was made to stand at a window, and was then shot three times.
 With the murder of Hillegaart, the attackers announced they would execute one hostage every hour until their demands were met.

 Swedish police prepared to storm the building, but before they had the chance to do so, the embassy was rocked by a series of violent explosions; the TNT had somehow been detonated.
 It turned out that one of the terrorists, Ulrich Wessel, had dropped a grenade, which killed him and detonated the TNT cache.
 The remaining hostages, as well as the other RAF members, all suffered severe burns.
 The extradition of the captured and surviving RAF militants was ordered by the Swedish then-Minister of Employment, Anna-Greta Leijon.
 Siegfried Hausner was flown back to West Germany, where he soon died of his wounds in Stammheim prison.

 The explosion of the embassy was caught on tape.
 Swedish news reporter Bo Holmström was standing outside the embassy ready to broadcast when the explosions took place.
 After taking cover Holmström started yelling "Lägg ut, lägg ut!" ("Put it on, put it on!"), i.e. "Put me on the air!".
-Once he knew he was live he began reporting on the events.
+Once he thought he was live he began reporting on the events.